1125f16/hw00/README.md

 # hw00
-Testing Homework Repository - use for practice
+Testing Homework Repository - use for practice, repo is not graded